HappyGnome/DCS_Scripts/Hitchtrooper Readme.md

 ## General Usage

-### Prerequisites
-All scripts assume the use of the [mist helper library for DCS](https://github.com/mrSkortch/MissionScriptingTools/releases)
+#### HeLMS

-Add the trigger `MISSION START -> DO SCRIPT FILE -> mist_*_*_*.lua` **Before** calls to any of these scripts
+Add the trigger `MISSION START -> DO SCRIPT FILE -> helms.lua` **Before** calls to any of these scripts
 \* `MISSION START` can be replaced by another event, as long as it will happen before using any of these scripts

-Currently tested with Mist version 4.4.90

 ### Initialization

 Before using any of the methods detailed below trigger `DO SCRIPT FILE -> hitch_trooper.lua` in your mission.
-The easiest time for this is immediately after initializsing MIST.
+The easiest time for this is immediately after initializsing HeLMS.

 ## HitchTrooper